Prosp3r/pexservice/README.md

 Log on to your server through terminal with the user ubuntu.

+       $ cd ~
+       $ sudo apt update
+       $ sudo apt install git

+You can confirm that you have installed Git correctly by running the following command:

+        $ git --version

+        Output
+        git version 2.18.0

 Unzip or Gitclone this repo and run the binary to home directory of user [ubuntu]

        $ git clone https://github.com/Prosp3r/pexservice.git